nasa/fprime/Svc/FileDownlink/docs/sdd.md

 `FileDownlink` has the following constants, initialized at component instantiation time:

-* *downlinkPacketSize*:
-The size of the packets to use on downlink.
+* *downlinkPacketSize*: The size of the packets to use on downlink.
+* *timeout*: Max amount of time in ms to wait for a buffer return before aborting downlink
+* *cooldown*: The amount of time in ms to wait in a cooldown state before starting next downlink.
+* *cycle time*: Frequency in ms of clock pulses sent to `Run` port, used for timing timeouts and cooldown.
+* *file queue depth*: The maximum number of files that can be held in the internal file downlink queue.
+Attempting to dispatch a SendFile command or port call while the queue is full will result in a busy error response.

 ### 3.5 State